 We co-create and share technological prototypes and practices, that push and challenge the boundaries of digital arts and creative media practice.
 Our main focus is on making ‘data’ tangible, playable and readily available as a material, to generate new meaning and inform participation, audience engagement and innovation in the arts.

-Transtechnology Research is a transdisciplinary research group situated in the Faculty of Arts and Humanities.
+Transtechnology Research is a transdisciplinary research group situated in the Faculty of Arts, Humanities and Business.
 Its constituency is drawn from historians, philosophers, anthropologists, artists and designers, and is led from a historical and theoretical perspective, with the objective of understanding science and technology as a manifestation of a range of human desires and cultural imperatives.